What is Kubernetes?

 Accelerate the feedback loop with constant monitoring

-Immutable containers, frequent releases, and an abstracted orchestration layer make observability more challenging and even more critical.
-To shorten the time between bugs and fixes, you’ll need a complete view of your resources, cluster, Kubernetes API, containers, and code—from container health monitoring to centralized logging.
-That view helps to prevent resource bottlenecks, trace malicious requests, and keep your Kubernetes applications healthy.See how real-time container insights work
+Shorten the time between bugs and fixes with a complete view of your resources, cluster, Kubernetes API, containers, and code—from container health monitoring to centralized logging.
+That view helps you prevent resource bottlenecks, trace malicious requests, and keep your Kubernetes applications healthy.See how real-time container insights work

 Balance speed and security with DevOps

-Get built-in, real-time observability as part of the DevOps workflow.
+Bring real-time observability into your DevOps workflow without sacrificing velocity.
 Apply compliance checks and reconfigurations automatically to secure your build and release pipeline—and your Kubernetes application as a result.See continuous security in action

 Example DevOps workflow with Kubernetes